On doing well in CS51

 The bottom line is that your work with your partner in lab is dependent on your having done the preparatory reading ahead of time.
 The preparatory work comes in three varieties.

 1. Textbook readings.
 The primary vehicle for getting the concepts across is the course textbook.
-Indeed, the labs are specified under the presumption that you’ve read the corresponding textbook material.
+Indeed, the labs are specified under the presumption that you’ve already read the corresponding textbook material.
 If you haven’t, your time in lab will be far less fruitful, as you’ll be trying to catch up on concepts that the reading would have provided you.

 2. Lab previews.
 We provide a version of the lab ahead of time for you to look over so that the more discursive material in the lab document won’t take up so much time during the lab session.
 The best way to read the lab preview is in tandem with the textbook, going back and forth between the two so that the textbook can clarify discussions in the lab.